cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 The security considerations of {{-JWS}}, {{-JWK}}, and {{-COSE}} apply to this specification as well.

 A detailed security analysis of ML-DSA is beyond the scope of this specification, see {{FIPS-204}} for additional details.
+Implementers should also refer to the security considerations in {{-ML-DSA-CERTS}} for additional guidance on ML-DSA deployment considerations, including discussions on randomized versus deterministic signing approaches.

 ## Private key compromise